Chalarangelo/30-seconds-of-code/snippets/custom-text-selection.md

 #### Explanation

-`::selection` defines a pseudo selector on an element to style text within it when selected.
+`::selection` and `::-moz-selection` defines a pseudo selector on an element to style text within it when selected.
+Note that if you don't combine any other selector your style will be applied at document root level, to any selectable element.

 #### Browser support